Technology

 Innovative state-of-the-art approach

-The production route via the low-temperature electrolyzer for hydrogen production and the Revers-Water-Gas-Shift reactor for syngas production is based on well-known and proven technology units which will lower the technological risk that is inherent to all first-of-a-kind industrial projects.
-And while the technologies are scaled, ready-to-use and reliable, they offer great potential for technological improvements.
-In addition, they are available on the market today in larger quantities and allow us to scale up production quickly.
+The production pathway via the low-temperature electrolyzer for hydrogen production and the Revers-Water-Gas-Shift Reactor for syngas production is based on well-known and proven technology units, which will reduce the technological risk that is inherent in all first-of-a-kind industrial projects.
+And while the technologies are scaled, ready-to-use and reliable, they offer great potential for technological improvement.
+In addition, they are commercially available on the market today in larger volumes, allowing us to quickly scale up.

 -